 Tornadoes are common in the Midwest.
 These violently spinning columns of air, with rotating speeds that can exceed 200mph, can leave a destructive path more than a mile wide and several miles long.
 The St. Louis area is very susceptible to tornadoes.
 Even with improved warning times, it is critical to know how to quickly respond when the warnings go out.

 Tornado watches are issued when weather conditions are favorable for the development of tornadoes in and close to the watch area.
 Watch areas are typically large and may cover multiple counties or even states.

 Tornado warning: issued when a tornado or funnel cloud has already been spotted, or if there are radar indications that a tornado may be possible.
 Seek shelter immediately.

 How to prepare before it happens

 - Know where the best area of refuge is for your work area.
-It is typically the lowest, most interior space that can be readily available.
+It is typically the lowest, most interior space readily available.
 When identifying your area, try to avoid doors, windows and outside walls.
-Examples include basement, inside hallway or interior rooms.
+Examples include basements, inside hallways or interior rooms.

 - Keep at least one flashlight with extra batteries on hand.